GetStream/stream-go2/README.md

     },
 }

-//We add a colection object
+// We add a collection object
 collectionObject, err := client.Collections().Add("picture", c)
 if err != nil {
     // ...